 3 Day User Testing Strategy

-4-5 sessions/participants a day with the chance to review findings at the end of the day would be the best way to go with a today of 12-15 for the 3 days.
+4-5 sessions/participants a day with the chance to review findings at the end of each day with a total of 12-15 tests for the 3 days.

-------------------------------------------------------------------------------------------------------------------------------------------
+--------------------------------------------------------------------------------------------------------

 Session outline and timing (35-45 minutes) per participant 1.
 Pre-test prep work 1A+1B (5-10 minutes) 2.
-Conduct Study 2A+2B (20-25 minutes) 3.
-Post Session Debrief (5-10 minutes)
+Conduct study 2A+2B (20-25 minutes) 3.
+Post session debrief (5-10 minutes)

 1A.
 Pre-test prep work A (3-5 minutes) a.
 Greet the participant and introduce them to the project. b.
 Review and sign non-disclosures and recording permissions. c.
-Talk with participant about why they're at the Pack Expo and what they do?
+Talk with participant about why they're at the Pack Expo and what they do.

 1B.
-Pre-test Prep Work B: Discuss specifics before starting study (3-5 minutes) a.
+Pre-test prep work B: Discuss specifics before starting study (3-5 minutes) a.
 Participant’s experience with usability studies and focus groups. b.
 Importance of their involvement in the study.
 Thank them. c.
-Moderator/Note taker's role. d.
+Moderator/note taker's role. d.
 Room configuration, recording systems, observers, etc. e.
 Thinking aloud reminder.

 2A.
-1st impressions (5 minutes) - Click around the prototype and let us know what their 1st impressions are what they expect it to do?
+1st impressions (5 minutes) - Click around the prototype and let us know what their 1st impressions are and what they expect it to do.

 2B.
 Complete tasks (15-20 minutes) - Participants will start at the widget and work their way through a complete workflow.

 a.
+Widget – looking for any item, whether stock or MOD

+Ask the tester if he has ordered or quoted anything recently, or plans to do so in the near future.
+Ask how they would go about finding that item.

-Widget/Results, Scenario Date September 22 -Your client, Great Western Packaging (Reno NV, zip code 89501), needs to order a 12" x 24" 2mil layflat bag.
+b.
+Widget/Results, Scenario Date September 22 -Your client, Great Western Packaging (Reno NV, zip code 89501), is interested in a 12" x 24" 2mil layflat bag.
 He is trying to find the best price and is looking for options.
 Research possibilities you could share with him.

-b.
-Sharing, Scenario Date September 22 - You find this great MOD item you want to share with Great Western client, James Donovan.
-You'd like to mark up the pricing for him.
-How to you mark up the price of this MOD item and then share it?
+What we want to observe:

+How the participant moves through the widget to make the selections.
+Do they struggle with language or with the UI in general?

+Once they get a result, do they notice/comprehend the various features of the search result – availability, product details, save, share, price breaks, etc.?

+How the participant reacts to exact stock match v.
+MOD alternatives; do they grasp the differences?

 c.
+Sharing, Scenario Date September 22 - Find item with the best price and share this item with Great Western client, James Donovan.

+What we want to observe:

+a.
+Does the participant find the share link, and once there, whether he/she grasps the internal v. external sharing? b.
+Does the participant discover the markup tool and use the ability to mark up prices?

+c.
+Does the participant know what to do when they get to the tagging screen?

-Saved Item/Cart, Scenario Date September 26 - James Donovan would like you to purchase this item after its been shared.
+c.
+Saved Item/Cart, Scenario Date September 26 - James Donovan would like you to purchase this item after it has been shared.

 d.
 Review Order/Order History, Scenario Date September 27 - Mr. Donovan would like you to check on the shipping status of the MOD item you have purchased.